clienthax/votifier/README.markdown

 # Votifier

-Votifier is a Bukkit plugin whose purpose is to be notified (aka *votified*) when a vote is made on a Minecraft server top list for the server.
+Votifier is a Forge mod whose purpose is to be notified (aka *votified*) when a vote is made on a Minecraft server top list for the server.
 Votifier creates a *lightweight* server that waits for connections by Minecraft server lists and uses a simple protocol to get the required information.
 Votifier is *secure*, and makes sure that all vote notifications are delivered by authentic top lists.

 ## Configuring Votifier

 Votifier configures itself the first time it is run.

-If you want to customize Votifier, simply the edit `./plugins/votifier/config.yml` file.
+If you want to customize Votifier, simply the edit `./config/votifier/config.yml` file.

 ## Writing Vote Listeners

-A vote listener implements the `VoteListener` interface which contains an implementation of the `voteMade` method.

-A basic vote listener looks something like this:

-    import com.vexsoftware.votifier.model.Vote;
-    import com.vexsoftware.votifier.model.VoteListener;

-    public class BasicVoteListener implements VoteListener {

-	    public void voteMade(Vote vote) {
-		    System.out.println("Received: " + vote);
-	    }

-    }

-## Compiling Vote Listeners

-Vote listeners can be compiled by including Votifier in the class path.
-For example:

-	javac -cp Votifier.jar FlatfileVoteListener.java
+A vote event is now fired on the MinecraftForge event bus, register your listener class with this to recieve the vote event the same way you would for any forge event.

 ## Encryption